CamiloSF/Prediction-rose-flowering-/README.md

-# Prediction-rose-flowering-
+# Prediction-flowering-
 Tools for the cultivation and prediction of flowers.
+Comercial uses